Components

 8

-Components are exported with export component the same way you'd export a function.
-The compiler transforms them into standard framework components for whichever target you're using.
+Export components with export function exactly as you would in TSX.
+The compiler transforms returned TSRX into standard framework components for whichever target you're using.

 6 const increment = () => {